Sadhana Shivdasani: Early life

-Born as Anjali Shivdasani in a Sindhi Hindu family in Karachi, British India on 2 September 1941, she was the second child of her parents Shivram Shivdasani and Lali Devi.
+Born as NAGMA Shivdasani in a Sindhi Hindu family in Karachi, British India on 2 September 1941, she was the only child of her parents Shivram Shivdasani and Lali Devi.
 However, as her father used to be a big fan of Bengali actress-dancer Sadhana Bose, he renamed his daughter as Sadhana at the age of 5.
 Her father was the elder brother of actor Hari Shivdasani, father of actress Babita.
-Sadhana had an elder sister named Sarla Shivdasani.

 The family migrated from Karachi during the partition of India and settled in Bombay (now Mumbai).
 Her mother home-schooled her until she was 8 years old, after which she studied at Auxilium Convent School, Wadala.
 After her schooling, she went ahead to pursue her education in Arts Degree at Jai Hind College.
 During her college days she used to act in several plays, but when the family was finding it difficult to make both ends meet, Sadhana started working as a typist in Colaba, in order to support her family.
 She attended the morning college and used to work in the second half of the day.
 However, she wasn't able to complete her degree and later joined films.
 She aspired to have a career in films right from childhood and actress Nutan was said to have been her inspiration.
-She was also a big fan of actor Dev Anand, with whom she had worked in Hum Dono (1961) and Asli-Naqli (1962).

 Career

 Early career

 Sadhana aspired to be an actress since childhood.
 In 1955, she played a chorus girl in the song "Mur mur ke na dekh mur mur ke" in Raj Kapoor's Shree 420.
 When she was 15 years old, she was approached by some producers who had seen her act in a college play.
 They cast her in India's first Sindhi film titled Abaana (1958), where she played the role of Sheila Ramani's younger sister.
+She was paid Re 1 for this movie.

 A photograph of her taken during the promotional shoot for the film Abaana (1958) appeared in the movie magazine Screen.
 It was then that Sashadhar Mukherjee, one of Hindi cinema's leading producers at that time, noticed her.
 She joined Mukherjee's acting school along with her debutant co-star Joy Mukherjee, Sashadhar's son.
-Ram Krishna Nayyar (R.K.
-Nayyar), who had previously worked as assistant director on a few films, directed this film.
-He also created her trademark look, called the Sadhana cut, inspired by British actress Audrey Hepburn.
+Ram Krishna Nayyar (R. K. Nayyar), who had previously worked as assistant director on a few films, directed this film.
+He also created her trademark look, called the Sadhana cut, inspired by Hollywood actress Audrey Hepburn.
 The Filmalaya Production banner thus introduced Joy, Sadhana and her iconic hairstyle in their 1960 romantic film Love in Simla.
 The film was declared a hit at the box office and was listed in the top 10 films of 1960.
 During this period she would again work under the same banner opposite Joy in Ek Musafir Ek Haseena.